tbidne/shrun/faq.md

 Another is with [`init`](configuration.md#init):

 ```
-# e.g. define as bash alias/function instead in ~/.bashrc
+# e.g. define as bash alias/function instead in ~/.bashrc or wherever

 backend () { javac ...; }
 ```